Ancient Vessels

 The sinking of the RMS Lusitania is the second most well-known civilian passenger liner disaster, after the sinking of Titanic.

-About the construction of the RMS Lusitania wooden scale model:
+About this RMS Lusitania ship model:

-- Correct hull colors
+- Plank-on-frame hull

-- Correct lifeboat shape
+- Correct hull colors, correct lifeboat shape

 Dimensions and price:

-27" long (1/350 scale) $3,590 Shipping and insurance in the contiguous USA included.
+27" long (1/350 scale) $3,290 Shipping and insurance in the contiguous USA included.
 Other places: $300 flat rate.

-47" long (1/200 scale) $5,570 Shipping and insurance in the contiguous USA included.
+47" long (1/200 scale) $5,170 Shipping and insurance in the contiguous USA included.
 Other places: $500 flat rate.

 66" long (1/144 scale) $7,540 Shipping and insurance in the contiguous USA included.
 Other places: $700 flat rate.

 Model is built per commission only.
-We require only a small deposit (not full amount, not even half) to start the process $900 The remaining balance won't be due until the boat is completed, in several months.
+We require only a small deposit to start the process.
+Please click here for more details.

 "I am totally speechless, my RMS Lusitania model is far beyond my expectations.
 It is a true masterpiece.
 You are really a MASTER of model ships!